polytope-labs/substrate-xt/README.md

-## Construct and send Extrinsics to a substrate node
+## Construct and submit Extrinsics
+Contains utilities for constructing and submiting extrinsics to a live substrate node
 ## Usage
 Usage of this library
 ```